ankursoni/kubernetes-operator-roiergasias/README.md

 1. It is cloud agnostic as it can run in any Kubernetes in cloud or local.
 2. It is also language agnostic as it derives the capabilities of the system where it is running be it container or virtual machine.

-For workflow yaml file syntax and cli command syntax, follow this [README](cmd/README.md)
+For workflow yaml file syntax and command syntax, follow this [README](cmd/README.md)

 ---